JessieSeal0122/vba-employee-data-compare/README.md

 ## 🧰 Features

 - Duplicate detection:
   Checks for duplicate Employee IDs in both Raw data 1 and Raw data 2.
 If duplicates are found, the macro highlights the IDs in red and stops execution.
--Data comparison:
+- Data comparison:
   If no duplicates are found, the macro continues to compare records by Employee ID across both sheets.
--Results output:
+- Results output:
   Any mismatched records are written to a newly created or cleared Results worksheet with color-coded highlights.
--Field-level mismatch marking:
+- Field-level mismatch marking:
   Yellow fill is used to mark mismatched fields side-by-side for easy auditing.
--Clear user feedback:
+- Clear user feedback:
   If differences exist: Shows "比對完成！結果已儲存到 'Results' 工作表。" If no differences: Shows "無變更資料"

 ---